 Here is how criminals exploit it:

-π― Expertise complacency - Fraud professionals, bankers, IT specialists - yes, even them.
-Familiarity breeds dangerous shortcuts: "I've seen this before."
-Criminals evolve constantly, and yesterday's pattern recognition doesn't protect against today's variation.
+🎯 Expertise complacency - Fraud professionals, bankers, IT specialists - yes, even them.
+Familiarity breeds dangerous shortcuts: "I have seen this before."
+Criminals evolve constantly, and yesterday's pattern recognition does not protect against today's variation.

-π Skipping friction - Confident people rarely double-check.
+πŸ“‰ Skipping friction - Confident people rarely double-check.
 Calling back to verify?
 Checking a domain?
 Slowing down a transfer?
 "No need."
-Attackers exploit urgency and ego at the same time.
+Attackers exploit urgency and overconfidence at the same time.

-π Authority bypassing safeguards - In senior roles, admitting uncertainty feels like weakness.
-When a CFO is certain they can spot a spoofed email, they may override the very controls designed to catch it.
-Authority plus overconfidence tends to equal bypassed approval processes.
+πŸ† Authority bypassing safeguards - In senior roles, admitting uncertainty feels like weakness.
+A CFO certain they can spot a spoofed email may override the very controls designed to catch it - and the attacker is counting on exactly that.

-The numbers don't care about confidence.
-A 2025 KnowBe4 survey of over 12,000 professionals found that 86% believed they could confidently identify phishing emails - yet nearly half had already fallen for a scam[ref].
-In 2024, the FBI IC3 recorded losses exceeding $16.6 billion, a 33% jump from the year before[ref].
+The numbers do not care about confidence.
+A 2025 KnowBe4 survey of over 12,000 professionals found that 86% believed they could confidently identify phishing emails - yet nearly half had already fallen for a scam.
+In 2024, the FBI IC3 recorded losses exceeding $16.6 billion, a 33% jump from the year before.
 (And no, the irony of reading this and thinking "well, I already knew that" is not lost on me.)

 Confidence is valuable.
 Unquestioned confidence is exploitable.